 Search engine optimization is the technique of bringing your site top in search results pages.
-Whatever the powerful content you write, your WordPress sites needs a push to rank top in search engines.
-Here is a WordPress SEO guide for beginners.
-This guide is targeted for new users and most of the improvements can be done by yourself.
-We strongly recommend not to rely on external SEO agencies and pay large amount of money to them.
+Whatever the powerful content you write, your WordPress site needs a push to rank top in search engines.
+Here is a list of simple do it yourself SEO tips for WordPress beginners.
+We strongly recommend not to rely on external SEO agencies and spending big amount with them.
 We have also consolidated the complete guide in an attractive PDF eBook format.
-You can download for free and read it offline.
+You can download the WordPress SEO guide and read it offline.

-When your site is under development or during the migration from local server to live environment it is a common practice to hide the site from search engines.
-Once your site is completely ready for live world, don’t forget to deselect the search engine visibility checkbox “Discourage search engines from indexing this site” available under “Settings > Reading”.
+Many users install WordPress from the hosting company while some prefer to develop locally and migration from local server to live environment.
+While the site is in development, it is a common practice to hide the site from search engines.
+Once your site is completely ready for live world, don’t forget to deselect the search engine visibility checkbox “Discourage search engines from indexing this site” available under “Settings > Reading” section.
 This setting will allow search engines to crawl and index all pages on your WordPress site.

-Ensure to add and verify your WordPress site in Google and Bing webmaster tools account.
+Ensure to add and verify your WordPress site in Google Search Console and Bing webmaster tools account.
 This informs the search engines that the site is reliable and have a verified owner.

-All SEO plugins offer automatic creation of XML Sitemap for your WordPress site.
-Once the Sitemap is created, ensure to check the Sitemap is accessible on browser and submit the same to webmaster tools account.
+With version 5.5. or later, WordPress by default creates XML Sitemap for your site.
+However, we recommend you using a third-party plugin for this purpose.
+Almost, all SEO plugins offer automatic creation of XML Sitemap for your site.
+Once the Sitemap is created, ensure to check it is accessible on browser and submit the same to webmaster tools account.

 Though installing Google Analytics will not directly impact your SEO, it helps to monitor the site’s performance.
-Analytics offer huge reports with different parameters which you can monitor and take corrective actions.
+Analytics offers large number of reports with different parameters.
+You can use these reports to monitor the traffic with your SEO strategy and take corrective actions.
 Instead of Google Analytics, you can also use simple statistics tools like Jetpack Stats to monitor the traffic status quickly.
 Using Jetpack Stats you can not only monitor the stats using WordPress mobile apps but also check the downtime which Google Analytics does not provide.

 You may be changing the URL of blog posts and pages during the time of building your site.
 If not redirected properly any links to old URLs will result in “404 page not found” error.
 It is recommended to set the auto redirection for modified posts so that you will not loose search engine ranking of the old post URL.
 You can do this easily with the popular “Redirection” plugin.

-It is recommended to use “Yoast WordPress SEO” plugin so that the search snippet view can be seen before publishing the post and necessary adjustments can be done without hassle.
+It is recommended to use “Yoast WordPress SEO” plugin so that the search snippet view can be seen before publishing the post.
+Based on the preview, you can do necessary adjustments without hassle.

 Generally speaking there is no need of worrying about keywords if the content is appropriately written.
 For example, an article talks about dogs should automatically contains the word “dog” fewer times along with the word “dog” appear in heading.
-It is not harm to check the appropriate usage of keywords with the easy to use plugins.
-Yoast WordPress SEO plugin offers built-in feature to view the SEO analysis of your page before publishing.
+It is no harm to check appropriate usage of keywords with the easy to use plugins.
+Plugins like Yoast and Rank Math offers built-in feature to view the SEO analysis of your page before publishing.

 After the title / URL, the next section appears in search results is your meta description.
 Search engines will pickup the description from your page content if you do not add it separately.
 All WordPress SEO plugins offer meta description on each post so that you can separately enter the summary of your post or you can use the default “excerpt” section.
 Some general guidelines for meta description are: